Skip to main content

 • Familiarise yourself with screencast accessibility advice so you are able to employ the guidance when preparing your resource.

-3. Choosing a recording software
+3. Choosing your recording software

 Option 1: PowerPoint recorder